Shell Null Termination / Separation

 Make sure to actually remove the characters you assume to not be in your input!

-Getting a program into null mode
+Getting a Program into Null-Separation Mode

 Unfortunately there is no "the one way" to make a program use nulls instead of newlines so here is a a hopefully useful table.
 Please note that some programs only have the option available in the gnu version, but not in i.e. the busybox version.